AppDaemon/appdaemon/API.md

 `get_state(entity = None, attribute = None)`

 `get_state()` is used to query the state of any component within Home Assistant.
-State updates are continuously tracked so this call runs locally and does not require appdaemon to call back to Home Assistant and as such is very efficient.
+State updates are continuously tracked so this call runs locally and does not require AppDaemon to call back to Home Assistant and as such is very efficient.

 #### Returns